 , where the fungus finds favorable conditions such as warmth and humidity for growth.
 Sometimes, bacteria can cause super-added infection in the sinus affected by the fungus ball.
 Typically, only a single sinus is involved, and the disease has a classic appearance on CT or MRI scans.
 Treatment involves removal of the fungus ball through endoscopic sinus surgery.
 Usually a peanut-butter like appearance of the fungal ball is noted.
 Most patients have excellent results from surgery, and may not require any further treatment.

-species.
-The presence of fungus in the sinuses elicits an allergic response, resulting in production of allergic mucin and nasal polyps.
+Allergic Fungal Sinusitis (AFS): Patients with allergy to certain fungi may develop allergic fungal sinusitis.
+Common fungi belonging to the Dematiaceous family are usually involved in AFS.
+These include Alternaria, Bipolaris and Curvularia species.
+The presence of fungus in the sinuses causes an allergic response, resulting in production of allergic mucin and nasal polyps.
 Usually, the disease affects more than one sinus on one side.
 However, all sinuses on both sides may be involved in severe cases.
 Patients have a typical appearance on nasal endoscopy with the presence of allergic mucin and polyps.
 Allergy testing to fungi is positive.
 Sinus CT scans also have a typical appearance.
 Tissue examination under the microscope shows allergic mucin containing fungal elements without tissue invasion.
 Treatment involves endoscopic sinus surgery to clear polyps and allergic mucin, and to restore the ventilation and drainage of sinuses.
 This has to be combined with aggressive medical therapy with corticosteroids which can be used nasally and/ or systemically.
 Patients may also benefit from treatment of allergy with immunotherapy

 In some instances, mucin and fungus may be identified in patients with sinusitis in the absence of any allergy to fungus.
 Fungus may also be found in the sinuses of patients that have had previous surgery.
 Whether these fungi are innocent bystanders or are the cause of sinus disease is currently under investigation and a subject of great debate.